Gal-Gilor/In_Zeus_We_Trust/README.md

 ### Decision Tree

 I began by exploring what max depth I should use to avoid overfitting of the model.
 The first decision tree (max depth = 6) predicted with 58.87% recall, 57.05% accuracy, and an F1 score of 57.95%.
 Hyperparameter optimization using a random grid search yielded a decrease in the chosen metrics.
-With the best parameters (max_depth = 8, max_features = 8, min_samples_leaf = 9, min_samples_split = 579), the recall, accuracy, and F1 score increased to 54.48%, 56.37%, and 55.34% respectively.
+With the best parameters (max_depth = 8, max_features = 8, min_samples_leaf = 9, min_samples_split = 579), the recall, accuracy, and F1 score decreased to 54.48%, 56.37%, and 55.34% respectively.

 <img src=Images/depths.PNG alt="Optimal decision tree depth" width="350"/>